thesse1/webmethods-api-gateway-staging/README.md

 ![GitHub Logo](/images/run_schedule.png)

 Please note that the "Only schedule builds if the source or pipeline has changed" option should be disabled.
-Otherwise the pipeline would only run after changes in the repository.
+Otherwise, the pipeline would only run after changes in the repository.

 The API Gateway Staging solution was developed for Azure DevOps Server 2019.
 In later versions, it will be possible to configure the schedule directly in the pipeline definition YAML file.